-Whilst looking back over some of the material on my website recently, it occurred to me that there were photographs tucked away in my archives which haven’t been “aired” for some time.
+Whilst looking back over some of the material on my website recently, it occurred to me that there were photographs tucked away in my archives that haven’t been “aired” for some time.
 Indeed recent arrivals to my blog may be completely unaware of this older stuff and if introduced to it, might find it of interest.
-I guess it’s the digital/internet equivalent of dragging out that old shoe box at the bottom of the wardrobe, blowing the dust off the lid, and taking a look inside.
+I guess it’s the digital/internet equivalent of dragging out that old shoebox at the bottom of the wardrobe, blowing the dust off the lid, and taking a look inside.

 In the weeks ahead I’ll post more from my India trip earlier this year, but I might make a point of dipping into the archive and revisiting some of the older material as well.